anvilco/internal-coding-challenge/README.md

 If JavaScript feels challenging today, write pseudocode and consider edge cases!
 We care about your **thinking process** more than perfect syntax.

-If writing JavaScript is a challenge today, write out pseudo-code and still think of cases to handle!
-We are interested in how you think and how you approach solving problems, not if you remember the specific encantation on how to use JavaScript.